msszczep/szcz-dot-org/content/md/posts/1998-08-17-academic-quiz-competitions-career.md

 One of my main hobbies for the past four years has been what has been called academic quiz competitions.
-I have been most fortunate to be a part of two of the premier programs in the world the University of Michigan, and the University of Chicago.
+I have been most fortunate to be a part of two of the premier programs in the world at the University of Michigan and the University of Chicago.
 I have been blessed with a great deal of success in my career, earning all star commendations at least five times, and gaining national renown for my question writing prowess.
 I have also codified my